sandeep-tukaram/algods/sorting/README.md

 g. guaranteed balanced partition can be obtained using median SELECT routine [1].

-## Benchmarked mergesort and mergesort2 on personal machine - mac machine.
+## Benchmarks
+The benchmarks are run on personal mac.

+### mergesort O(nlgn) best case and mergesort2 O(n) best case.
-Below is the benchmark on my machine.
-Some of the numbers are as expected.
+Most of the numbers are as expected.
 The improvement when input is already sorted is order of magnitude better in line with theoretical O(n) over O(nlgn).

-### Anomoly - expected vs actual
+#### Anomoly - expected vs actual
 There is an anomoly I can't explain.
 I have run the benchmarks repeatedly but find the same pattern.

 1. Reverse array time for all sizes are better, especially for mergesort algo, compared to random or sorted array input.
 At this moment, I can't explain this.
 My expecation was that the reverse sorted array should have clocked worse.

 #### Actuals